 Much like all other social media platforms today, Facebook can be entirely free to use, but also offers paid advertising options.

-You may be hesitant to spend money on Facebook ads, but if you’re serious about using the platform for marketing, promoting your page is a great way to attract followers.
+You may be hesitant to spend money on Facebook ads, like Facebook dark posts, but if you’re serious about using the platform for marketing, promoting your page is a great way to attract followers.
 To get started, click the “Promote” dropdown at the top right of your page, then select “Promote Your Page.”

 You can use Facebook’s built-in advertising platform to determine how you want these ads to look.
 Then, your company will show up as a “Suggested Page” in users’ newsfeeds.